 Its Standard Procedure

 Bosley Medical Institute, or Bosley, is named after founder and

-medical board violations made him the most
+advertising and medical board violations made him the most

 Bosley Sells Drug After Denouncing It

 After slamming the drug finasteride (a.k.a.
 Propecia) for having